Batene/Bamanankan/README.md

 - combines taggers according to the backoff-chaining given in NLTK

 bambara_tagging_htmlreaderALL.py
-- load the corpus files and creates a reader needed to work with the sentences/words in the corpus
+- loads the corpus files and creates a reader needed to work with the sentences/words in the corpus
 - used by create_reader

 confusionmatrix.py
-- modified version of confusionmatrix.py of NLTK
+- slightly modified version of confusionmatrix.py of NLTK
-- function was added so that switches (tagger tagged word with tag A instead of tag B) can be analyzed
+- function was added so that switches (tagger tagged word with tag A instead of the right tag B) can be analyzed

 create_reader.py
 - uses bambara_tagging_htmlreaderALL to create a reader (with htmlreaderALL.py) needed to work with the corpus files

 crf.py
-- modified crf of NLTK (features were added; Tag-features are possible now)
+- modified crf of NLTK (features added)

 CrossValidation.py
 - implementation of a 9-fold crossvalidation

 disambiguation.py
-- removes ambiguous tags from loaded tagged sentences (e.g. n/v)
+- removes sentences containing words tagged ambiguously (e.g. n/v)

 ensemblecombinationBrillWu_Html.py
 - calculates complementarity and disagreement of the taggers CRF, TnT, HMM and either Unigram or a backoff Tagger (Bigram+Affix+Dictionary+Regexp+DefaultTagger) according to Brill & Wu (1998)